ladzaretti/vlt-cli/readme.md

   save        Save a new secret
-  show        Retrieve a secret value update      Update secret data or metadata (subcommands available) vacuum      Reclaims unused space in the database version     Show version
+  show        Retrieve a secret value update      Update secret data or metadata (subcommands available) vacuum      Reclaim unused space in the database version     Show version

 Flags: